-By Constitution, the Management Committee can comprise up to 14 volunteers, 6\ of whom are appointed to represent user groups of the Hall.
+Under the Constitution, the Committee can comprise up to 14 volunteers, 6\ of whom should ideally be from user groups of the Hall (in theory representing our principal beneficiaries).

-Of the remaining 8, 4 are elected at the AGM and up to 4 more people can, optionally, be co-opted.
+Of the remaining 8, 4 are 'elected' at the AGM and up to 4 more people can, optionally, be co-opted.

 All committee members are automatically trustees of the charity known as 'Alstonefield Village Hall Committee'.
-All members retire from the role automatically at the end of the following year's AGM - but they may be re-elected/re-appointed.
+Each person retires from the role automatically at the end of the following year's

+AGM (but they may be immediately re-elected/re-appointed).